bentonporter/HelloReactNative/README.md

 # HelloReactNative

-Hello world mobile app using React Native
+This is a "Hello World" app written in React Native and built for iOS and Android.
+It displays a button that increments a number when clicked.